seed-rs/seed-rs.org/crate/guides/0.6.0/about.md

 essentially HashMap literals, with wrappers that let element macros know how to distinguish them.

-The lack of resemblance to HTML be offputting, but the learning curve is shallow, and I think the macro syntax is close-enough to normal Rust that it's easy to reason about how to build views, without compartmentalizing it into logic code and display code.
+The lack of resemblance to HTML may be off-putting, but the learning curve is shallow, and I think the macro syntax is close-enough to normal Rust that it's easy to reason about how to build views, without compartmentalizing it into logic code and display code.
 This lack of separation in particular is a controversial decision, but I think the benefits